hoglet67/RGBtoHDMI/src/scripts/Readme.txt

 #     - 0 is scanlines off
 #     - 1 is scanlines on
 #
-# mux: initial setting of the input mux for 3 bits/pixel mode only
-#     - 0 is direct
-#     - 1 is via the 74LS08 buffer (for Issue 2/4 Electron only)
-#
 # vsynctype: indicates the interface is connected to an Electron
 #     - 0 is Model B/Master and other computers
 #     - 1 is Electron